voxel51/platform-sdk/README.md

 # Local path to the analytic JSON file
 upload_analytic_path = "/path/to/analytic.json"

-# Local path to your GPU-enabled image
+# Local path to a tar.gz of your GPU-enabled image
 upload_image_tar_path = "/path/to/image.tar.gz"

 api = API()